rcassani/PPG-pulse-bw/README.md

-# Characterization of the bandwith of PPG signal and its pulse peak
+# Characterizing the bandwiths of PPG signal and its pulse peak

 This script implements the methods presented in the article:
 **"Optimal filter characterization for photoplethysmography-based pulse rate and pulse power spectrum estimation"**